 6 ways to improve your learning management system accessibility

 Whether you have an existing learning management system, are considering upgrading and improving, or newly researching the opportunity, here are six ways to improve your LMSs accessibility:

 When you’re scoping your LMS, make sure you understand your users.
 Get to know them (and their needs) by conducting focus groups or surveys.
 Collect anonymized information on ethnicity, cultural background, language, age range, location, devices, browsers, and impairments.

 Some disabilities that may impact access and how your LMS content is used include dyslexia, mobility (difficulty using a mouse or keyboard), visual impairment, hearing impairments, and deafness.

-Once you’re in the prototyping stage, you should conduct user testing to make sure your system can be accessed and used by all user groups.
+Then, once you’re in the prototyping stage, conduct user testing to make sure your system can be accessed and used by all user groups.
 Even if you’ve already launched, user testing is a valuable way to understand and appreciate the way your audience accesses your content.

-It’s best practice these days to provide your content in more than one format.
-That way, users who can’t access video content can read the transcription or listen to the audio version.
-And users who learn best visually can watch the video instead of just reading the article.
-And always provide text alternatives for non-text based content like captions and transcriptions for videos and alt text for images.
+It’s important to provide your content in more than one format.
+That way, users who can’t access video content can read the transcription or listen to it through their screen reader.
+And users who learn best visually, can watch the video instead of reading the article.
+Always provide text alternatives for non-text based content (like captions and transcriptions for videos) and alt text for images.

-Users (especially those with disabilities) access to content on a variety of devices.
-Some users will use screen readers, some will navigate using just a mouse, and some will only use their keyboard.
+Users (especially those with disabilities) access content on a variety of devices.
+Some use screen readers, others navigate using just a mouse, and some only use their keyboard.
 Your learning management system should be responsive to different screen sizes and be fully functional via keyboard or mouse.